moderneinc/mod-connect/README.md

 This command will create a GitLab pipeline job for each configured repository to build and publish LST artifacts to your artifact repository.

-Before you can run this command, you will need to prepare a `repos.csv` file that follows this structure:
+Before you can run this command, you will need to prepare a `repositories.csv` file that follows this structure:

 ```
 repoName, branch, repoStyle, repoBuildAction, repoSkip, skipReason